sourcegraph/handbook/content/departments/people-talent/index.md

 ### How we measure culture

-- Types of Lattice surveys (coming soon)
+- Types of Lattice surveys (COMING SOON)
   - [Engagement Surveys](people-ops/process/teammate-sentiment/engagement-survey.md)
   - [Pulse Surveys](people-ops/process/teammate-sentiment/pulse-survey.md)
-- How to access survey results (coming soon)
+- How to access survey results (COMING SOON)
-- How the People Team shares survey results with the company (coming soon)
+- How the People Team shares survey results with the company (COMING SOON)
-- How the People Team actions survey results (coming soon)
+- How the People Team actions survey results (COMING SOON)

-## Resources for Talent Team
+## RESOURCES FOR THE TALENT TEAM

 ### Onboarding resources